How to Recognize and Prevent Work Burnout

 Signs of Work Burnout

-Work burnout can manifest in several ways, be it behaviorally, emotionally, or physically.
-Take the time to read through the signs of work burnout and you’ll be empowered to recognize burnout in yourself as well as your family, friends, coworkers, and others.
+Job burnout can manifest in several ways among employees, affecting their performance, wellbeing, and job satisfaction.
+It can be observed behaviorally, emotionally, or physically.
+Take the time to read through the signs of work burnout and you’ll be empowered to recognize burnout in yourself, your employees, job, wellbeing, managers, as well as your family, friends, coworkers, and others.

 Examples of the most common signs of work burnout include the following: